 7. Recurring Dreams

 Many people experience recurring dreams.
 It may be consecutive nights in a row, or years in between.
 A recurring dream constantly produces the same plot.
 According to psychologists, the brain uses recurring dreams to make us pay attention to something we didn’t notice in reality.
 The story will keep playing out over and over again, until it is resolved.

 In an out-of-body experience, a person is half awake and half asleep.
 They are able to see themselves from somewhere outside of their body.
 While this phenomenon is difficult to study, scientists know that the illusion of leaving the body does exist.
 They aren’t sure why or how it occurs.

 9. Sleep Apnea

 A person who suffers from sleep apnea suddenly stops breathing in the middle of the night.
 A a result, they are jolted awake.
 Sleep apnea reduces sleep quality drastically.
 It also causes arterial pressure to fluctuate during an attack, which can lead to heart problems.
-Obesity, smoking and old age are risk factors of sleep apnea.
+Obesity, smoking, and old age are risk factors of sleep apnea.

 10. Enlightenment During Sleep

-Have you ever had an aha-moment, while you were asleep?
+Have you ever had an aha-moment, while you were sleeping?
 It might be the answer to a problem you’ve been searching for or a creative idea.
 During sleep enlightenment, your brain gives you a clue while you’re asleep.
 Your only job is to remember it when you wake up!
 Sleep enlightenment occurs when the subconscious knows the answer and is trying to provide insight.